Best treatment for blemishes and dark spots

 How effective are natural remedies for dark spots?

-Natural remedies like lemon juice, milk, and yogurt might help a bit.
-But, it’s best to talk to a dermatologist before trying them, especially if you have sensitive or darker skin.
+Natural remedies, such as juice, may offer relief.
+However, it’s best to talk to a dermatologist before trying them, especially if you have sensitive or darker skin.

 How does vitamin C help with dark spots?